 2. Congressional Budget Act.
-As required by clause 3(c)(2) of rule XIII of the Rules of the House of Representatives and section 308(a) of the Congressional Budget Act of 1974, this bill does not contain any new budget authority, credit authority, or an increase or decrease in revenues or tax expenditures.
-According to the Congressional Budget Office, enactment of H.R.
-3176 would increase both offsetting receipts and direct spending, but it estimates "that the net change in direct spending would be negligible."
+As required by clause 3(c)(2) of rule XIII of the Rules of the House of Representatives and section 308(a) of the Congressional Budget Act of 1974, this bill does not contain any new budget authority, credit authority, or an increase or decrease in tax expenditures.
+According to the Congressional Budget Office, enactment of this bill would increase offsetting receipts and direct spending but any "net change in direct spending would be negligible."

 3. General Performance Goals and Objectives.
-This bill does not authorize funding and therefore, clause 3(c)(4) of rule XIII of the Rules of the House of Representatives does not apply.
+This bill does not authorize funding and therefore, clause 3(c)(4) of rule XIII of the

+Rules of the House of Representatives does not apply.